ReinX24/python-tutorials/Vim Motions Guide (2022)/Notes.md

 This is some sample text.
 This is some sample text.

-#### Ctrl to select a line and 5j to select 5 lines including highlighted line
+#### V to select a line and 5j to select 5 lines including highlighted line

 This is some sample text.
 This is some sample text.